datanav/docs/configuration.rst

      - Req

    * - ``datasets``
-     - List<String{>=2}>
+     - List<String{>=1}>
-     - A list of two or more datasets that are to be merged.
+     - A list of one or more datasets that are to be merged.
 Each item in this list is a pair of dataset id and dataset alias.
 A given dataset can only appear once in this list.
 The syntax is the same as in the ``datasets`` property in :ref:`hops <hops_function>`.
      -
      - Yes